Transgender Incarcerated People in Crisis

 The transgender prison crisis is part of a larger pattern of violence and discrimination in U.S. society that disproportionately affects people of color, poor people and transgender and gender-nonconforming (TGNC) people.
 “Over-policing and profiling of low-income people and of trans and gender-nonconforming people intersect,” as the Sylvia Rivera Law Project (SRLP) describes it, “producing a far higher risk than average of imprisonment, police harassment, and violence for low-income trans people.”

 Violence against TGNC people tends to be worse in places that are separated by sex such as county jails, immigration facilities and prisons.
-In the U.S., transgender prisoners are still usually housed according to the sex assigned at birth, instead of by gender identity—one’s inner sense of being male or female.
-This policy makes transgender prisoners more vulnerable to harassment or attack by staff or fellow prisoners: A California study found that transgender prisoners were 13 times more likely to be sexually assaulted than non-transgender prisoners.
+In the U.S., transgender incarcerated people are still usually housed according to the sex assigned at birth, instead of by gender identity—one’s inner sense of being male, female or something else.
+This policy makes transgender people more vulnerable to harassment or attack by staff or fellow incarcerated people.
+A California study found that transgender people in prison were 13 times more likely to be sexually assaulted than cisgender people.